 $51,600,000

-"Sleeping Beauty" (1959) is a legendary Disney film that follows the tale of a newborn princess, Aurora, who is doomed by a wicked curse to die before the age of sixteen.
+"Sleeping Beauty" (1959) is a timeless Disney classic that tells the enchanting story of Princess Aurora, who is cursed by the villainous Maleficent to perish before her sixteenth birthday.

 AdventureFamilyFantasy